imnuvi/CheatBook/elixir/README.md

 <p>Elixir doesnt actually assign values like in other languages.
 It matches whats on the left to whats on the right. say <code>a = 1</code> actually tries to match the variable a to 1.
 This is done by assigning a the value 1.
 <code>thelist = [1,2,3]</code> and then <code>[a,b,c] = thelist</code> matches. but <code>[a,5,c] = thelist</code> doenst match because 5 is defined and cannot be matched to 2</p>

+<p>consider elixirs "=" like the equal to in algebra say "x = 2a + y" doesnt assign the value of "2a + y" to "x" but instead asserts that value of "x" is equal to "2a + y" thats it. and you can find the value of "x" if you know "a" and "y" and vice versa</p>

 - <b>ignoring</b>  underscores( _ ) can be used to match any pattern.
 The value is then discarded so <code>[a,_,c] = [1,5,4]</code> is useful if the second variable is not needed
 - <b>Once</b> Bindings only happen once in a match. <code>[a,a,c] = [1,1,4]</code> matches, but <code>[a,a,c] = [1,5,4]</code> doesnt because a is already matched to 1.
 - <b>Forcing</b>  older values of a vaiable can be done with  carat( ^ ) before the variable. <code>[^a,b,c] = [5,5,5]</code> Throws an error but assigns b and c without assigning for a.